matomesc/gossip/README.md

 var node = new gossip.Node('ipc://temp-gauges');

 // You can subscribe to messages you are interested in.
-// Now, any node can send check your temperature by sending you a `check-temp` message.
+// Any node can check your temperature by sending you a `check-temp` message.
 Yay! node.on('check-temp', function (message, reply) {
   var gauge = gauges[message.data.gauge];

   // read the temperature
   var temp = gauge.readTemp();

+  // send a response back
-  // this is what we're replying with var response = {
+  var response = {
     temp: temp,
     time: Date.now()
   };

-  // send the temperature back
-  reply(null, response);
+  node.reply(message, response);
 });